targetteal/o2-pt/rule-book.md

 In the check out round, one at a time, each participant shares a closing reflection about the meeting.

-The Facilitator should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every _Circle_ member.
+The Facilitator should not allow any discussion or crosstalk in both rounds, in order to preserve the individual space of every _Circle Member_.

 The different modes should never be mixed together.
 The Facilitator must state the name, goal, and clarify rules of each mode before beginning to facilitate each one.